MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/deploymentFAQ.md

 [!include[banner](../includes/banner.md)]

-This topic provides answers to some frequently asked questions about deployment.
+This topic provides answers to some frequently asked questions about deployment with the [modern infrastructure stack](infrastructure-stack.md).
 Refer to the [known issues](known-issues-new-deployment-experience.md) list if your scenario is not listed here.

 ## Why do I see only application version 8.1.1 and Platform update 21 when I try to deploy my sandbox environment?